commands

 Synopsis

-Creates a new SQL Server credential
+Creates a SQL Server credential for authentication to external resources

 Description